 It takes a special person to deliver a great customer service experience or to turn a frustrated customer into a happy one.
 Open with a few sentences that describe your passion for helping others.
 Then, segue into your desire to work for this company in particular.
 Finally, list the reasons you are a fit for the position.

 Remember that it is okay to talk about your own career goals.
 Yes, your focus should be on what you can do for your future employer, but most hiring managers would rather hire someone who sees a future with their company.
 Don’t be afraid to mention how your career goals align with the goals of the company.
+For example, you might say that you see yourself transitioning to a customer success role in the future.

 Career Consultant, CPCC, CPRW